TV wires are the WORST especially if your television hangs on the wall. Here’s how to hide TV cords in minutes.

 I found another solution.

-(total aside: I always have lipstick on when I’m doing home improvement projects.)
+(total aside: I always have lipstick and fake tanner on when I’m doing home improvement projects.)

 Here’s the back of the tube.